-Applicants should structure their budgets to allocate \$100,000 of the total grant award to complete the planning phase within 12 months.
+Applicants should structure their budgets to allocate \$100,000 to complete the planning phase within 12 months of receiving final OJP approval of the project budget.
 The applicant will need to clearly identify which budget line items are planning costs.

-While applicants will be required to submit a budget for the entire 36-month program at the time of application submission, they may have the opportunity to revise their budget based on any outcomes from the planning phase.
+While applicants will be required to submit a budget for the entire 36-month project at the time of application submission, applicants may have the opportunity to revise their budget based on any outcomes from the planning phase.

-Program budget approval and coordination with BJA and its technical assistance coordinator are required to complete the planning phase before implementation can begin.
+Program budget approval and coordination with BJA and a technical assistance coordinator are required to complete Phase 1 and begin implementation.